Willardgmoore/Nucleus/docs/creators/before_starting.rst

 - Finalise your product name
 - Brand your product, including creation of a banner image
+- Create a project video and upload it to YouTube
 - Secure website domains - even create a site
 - Create third party accounts, e.g. with retailers